Skip to main content Start main content

 Biography

-Prof. Edward Chan is Chair Professor of Child and Family Welfare at The Hong Kong Polytechnic University, the RGC Senior Research Fellow and a Fulbright Scholar committed to preventing family violence through the development of high-impact and socially relevant research.
-He is an internationally leading scholar in family violence studies and is the first scholar around the globe to examine family poly-victimization.
-His research expertise includes child and family polyvictimization, disadvantaged children with poverty and disability, and internal migration in the Chinese mainland.
+Prof. Edward Chan is the Chair Professor of Child and Family Welfare at The Hong Kong Polytechnic University, an RGC Senior Research Fellow, and a Fulbright Scholar.
+He is dedicated to preventing family violence through impactful and socially relevant research.
+Prof. Chan is an internationally renowned scholar in family violence studies and the pioneering researcher in family poly-victimization.
+His expertise spans child and family poly-victimization, disadvantaged children facing poverty and disability, and internal migration in mainland China.

-An outstanding scholar with intellectual rigor and passion for his research, Prof. Chan was conferred the title “RGC Senior Research Fellow” by the Research Grants Council in 2022.
-He received the Senior Scholar Award, RGC-Fulbright Hong Kong Research Scholar Program, in 2013-14.
-He was awarded as an outstanding scholar by the RGC Humanities and Social Sciences Prestigious Fellowship Scheme in 2016.
-His international leadership was recognized by being nominated as the first social work academia board member of the Academy on Violence and Abuse, a global health professional association based in the USA.
+An outstanding scholar with intellectual rigor and passion for his research, Prof. Chan was conferred the title of "RGC Senior Research Fellow" by the Research Grants Council in 2022.
+He received the Senior Scholar Award from the RGC-Fulbright Hong Kong Research Scholar Program in 2013-14 and was recognized as an outstanding scholar by the RGC Humanities and Social Sciences Prestigious Fellowship Scheme in 2016.

-Prof. Chan excels in his research, and his academic outputs stand out among his peers.
-He has authored over 200 research publications in health and social sciences and has been sustainably awarded large and competitive research grants from local and international funding agencies.
+Prof. Chan excels in his research, with academic outputs that stand out among peers.
+He has authored over 200 research publications in health and social sciences and has consistently secured large and competitive research grants from both local and international funding agencies.

 Education and Academic Qualifications